ChristianDOvidio/multithreadedObjectDetectionFromIPCam/README.md

 2. Download this repository, which is largely based on:
 https://github.com/datitran/object_detector_app and https://towardsdatascience.com/building-a-real-time-object-recognition-app-with-tensorflow-and-opencv-b7a2b4ebdc32

-3. Install tkinter for python3 to use the tkinter GUI
+3. Install tkinter, numpy, and PIL on the server machine for python3 to use the tkinter GUI

 4. Download the IPCam Android app onto your Android phone, and start the IPCam server

 5. Run the object_detection_multithreading.py script (using workon dl4cv) with arguments:
     IP addr and port of the IPCam server -src='0.0.0.0:8080'
-    IP addr of the client, destination computer -des='0.0.0.0'
+    IP addr of the client, destination computer -dst='0.0.0.0'
     Width of the frames in the video stream --width=480
     Height of the frames in the video stream --height=360
     Number of workers --num-workers=2
     Size of the queue --queue-size=5

-6. Run the receiver.py to listen to the correct IP address and show the object detection output with arguements:
+6. Run the receiver.py to listen to the correct port and show the object detection output
-    IP addr of the computer broadcasting the object recognition images -src='0.0.0.0'

 7. Run gui.py to display the object detection stream in a tkinter gui for easy editing